sc-zhang/kPart/README.md

 tig00000002|104260|81698|8366|252|Father
 tig00000005|57940|37234|426|448|Undetermined

-**Notice:** if kmers from contig only present in one sample is greater than that in the other sample more than 2 folds, we mark the contig with this sample, or we mark it "Undetermined".
+**Notice:** if the count of kmers from a contig which only present in one sample is greater than those in the other sample more than 2 folds, we mark the contig with this sample, or we mark it "Undetermined".